katerinazannet/survey-form/README.md

 # survey-form
 This is an example of a form for a survey.
-Includes textfields, radio buttons, checkboxes and textare
+Includes textfields, radio buttons, checkboxes and textarea